|

 Narrator:

-Esther, Scarecrow and
+Scarecrow and Tin-Man

-to a dark forest. |
+dark forest. |

 |